 Types of Personal Injury Cases We Take

 - Defective products.
-Product manufacturers have a legal obligation to produce safe and effective products that perform as advertised.
-They must also prevent injuries to end users to a reasonable degree and address product defects as soon as they appear.
-When a defective product injures a consumer, the victim can pursue a product liability claim against the manufacturer.
+Product manufacturers that fail to prevent injuries to end users to a reasonable degree and to address product defects as soon as they become known may be held liable for damages.

-Ultimately, there are countless potential causes of personal injury claims.
-The most important factor in determining whether you have a case is negligence.
-In legal terms, “negligence” refers to one party’s failure to act with reasonable care in a given situation.
-When any party injures you or a loved one due to negligence, you need an experienced California personal injury attorney to represent your case in court.
+There are many other reasons to file a personal injury lawsuit, but the main factor in determining whether a plaintiff has grounds to seek compensation is negligence.
+In legal terms, negligence refers to a party’s failure to act with reasonable care in a given situation.
+An experienced California personal injury attorney will help plaintiffs build a solid case alleging negligence.

 Why Do I Need an Attorney?

 - Medical expenses.
-If another party injured you or caused an illness, that party is responsible for your treatment and ongoing medical expenses required to recover.
+If the other party caused injury or an illness, they are responsible for covering the cost of treatment and other ongoing medical expenses.

 - Lost income.
-If an injury from negligence causes you to miss work, you can sue for the wages lost in that time.
-If an injury prevents you from working in the future, your attorney may consult with a financial expert who can provide the court with an understanding of your lost future earning capacity.
+If an injury causes the plaintiff to miss work, they may sue for wages lost in that time.
+If an injury prevents the plaintiff from working in the future, they can seek compensation for lost future earning capacity.

 - Property damage.
-You can sue for the cost of repairing or replacing personal property that a defendant damaged or destroyed.
+The plaintiff can sue for the cost of repairing or replacing damaged or destroyed property.

 - Pain and suffering.
-The court will compensate you for the physical pain, emotional anguish, and psychological distress you experienced due to the defendant’s negligence.
+The defendant must provide compensation for physical pain, emotional anguish, and psychological distress caused by their negligence.

 - Punitive damages.
-If the defendant’s behavior was grossly negligent, intentional, or otherwise indicated a reckless disregard for the safety of others, the jury may award punitive damages to punish the defendant further and discourage similar behavior in the future.
+If the defendant was grossly negligent, intentional, or showed a reckless disregard for the safety of others, the plaintiff may receive additional compensation.

-If you believe you have a personal injury claim in California, call contact Rafii & Nazarian, LLP today to schedule a free consultation with one of our attorneys.
-We can help you understand your legal rights and let you know what type of compensation you could receive from a successful lawsuit.
+If you believe you have a personal injury claim in California, contact Rafii & Associates, P.C. to schedule a free consultation.
+Our team will help you understand your legal rights and begin building your case.